 Comfort is the name of the game here.
 It’s what we’re all after.
-And the tips or life hacks that I’m going to share with you includes a few different things such as accessories that you can actually buy and add to your footwear in order to make them more comfortable.
+And the tips or life hacks that I’m going to share with you include a few different things such as accessories that you can actually buy and add to your footwear in order to make them more comfortable.

 These tips are in no particular order of importance.
 I’d say they’re all pretty important if you’re trying to be as comfortable as possible.